olivierfriard/raspberry_time-lapse_coordinator/README.md

-# raspberry_time-lapse_coordinator_
-Raspberries time-lapse coordinator by bluetooth protocol
+# Raspberry Time-lapse coordinator by bluetooth